|

 In Spring 2002 Álamo became the first Portuguese writer-in-residence at the University of California-Berkeley.
 Other honors include the Prémio de Teatro Almeida Garrett for his play A solidão da casa do regalo and the Maré Viva prize for the novel Até hoje (memórias de cão).
 He is one of three major Azorean writers profiled in the 2005 Portuguese documentary Aventuras do Espirito, which includes a biographical sketch and commentaries by the author, as well as Álamo reading from his short-story collection Com Perfume e com veneno.
 He is listed in the Portuguese Wikipédia.
 Various writings of Álamo's have been translated into English, French, Spanish, Croatian, Latvian and Japanese.
 Copies of Já não gosto de chocolates, from which I No Longer Like Chocolates is translated, are held in over a dozen major academic and public libraries throughout the United States, and both the Portuguese and English versions have been taught in North American university courses in Modern Portuguese Fiction and Portuguese Island Culture.
 In 2008 Random House Kodansha published Kiwamu Hamaoka's Japanese translation of I No Longer Like Chocolates (see cover art, below right).
 OTHER BOOKS PUBLISHED BY ÁLAMO OLIVEIRA:

-ANTHOLOGIES 2013 Murmúrios com Vinho de Missa
+ANTHOLOGIES 2014 Marta de Jesus (a verdadeira) 2013 Murmúrios com Vinho de Missa

 1999 Já não gosto de chocolates